camunda/blog.camunda.org/content/post/2019/06/viadeeprocessapplicationvalidator300.md

 The major release version 3.0.0 comes with many new features, such as a revamped HTML report, inheritance of rules, multiple instantiations of checkers with varying configurations, remote location of process models, multi-language support and most of all a reworked ProcessVariableModelChecker [(see release notes)](https://github.com/viadee/vPAV/blob/master/docs/ReleaseNotes.md).

 # Process Variable Flow Validation
 For the better part of the last two months, the ProcessVariableModelChecker has been reworked to finally lift the experimental status and release a stable, integrated static analysis regarding access to process variables.
-By converting the process model into a graph and embedding the respective call graph of the delegated beans, methods of static code analysis can be applied to discover data-flow anomalies across process model and source code: i.e. "Is there a path in the model where a delegate bean relies on a process variable that may be unknown?".
+By converting the process model into a graph and embedding the respective call graph of the delegated beans, methods of static code analysis can be applied to discover data-flow anomalies across process model and source code: i.e. "Is there a path in the model where a delegate bean relies on a process variable that may be unknown?"

 The following model showcases how the ProcessVariableModelChecker works.